Degree awarded: Master of Arts in Law (MA)

 For each programme you apply to, an individual motivation letter (statement of purpose) must be inserted.

-- previous experience and being familiar with the field of law in practice or in theory, work experience (0-2 points);
+- Do you have any previous experience, being familiar with the field, in practice or in theory, work experience?
+(10 points)

 PS!
 It is important to properly cite any sources (quotations, publications, ideas which are not your own etc.) used in your motivation letter, because to do otherwise would be plagiarism and result in disqualification.